isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2010-05-19-Oral-Answer-by-SMS-Assoc-Prof-Ho-Peng-Kee-to-Parliamentary-Question-on-Licensed-Moneylenders.md

 **<u>Question</u>**
-To ask the Minister for Law (a) how many licensed moneylenders were there in 2009 com pared to 2008; (b) how m uch did they lend last year co m pared to 2008; (c) since the Moneylenders Act was last amended, whether s mall borrowers are now better protected; and (d) with the lifting of the interest rate caps for loans above $3,000, h ow does the Ministry ensure that moneylenders do not charge small borrowers excessive or unconscionable rates.
+To ask the Minister for Law (a) how many licensed moneylenders were there in 2009 compared to 2008; (b) how much did they lend last year compared to 2008; (c) since the Moneylenders Act was last amended, whether small borrowers are now better protected; and (d) with the lifting of the interest rate caps for loans above $3,000, how does the Ministry ensure that moneylenders do not charge small borrowers excessive or unconscionable rates.